 Comprehensive Guide to Compression Shorts

-Whether you’re on the hunt for a new pair or just made your very first purchase, there are a few things you’ll want to know when it comes to wearing compression shorts.
+Whether you’re on the hunt for a new pair or just made your very first purchase, there are a few things you’ll want to know when it comes to your compression shorts.

-In this guide, we’ll cover those topics while also going over the basics: how to wear compression shorts, how they should fit, and what to look for when purchasing, and provide answers to common compression short questions.
+In this guide, we’ll cover all the basics: how to wear compression shorts, how they should fit, what to look for when purchasing, and provide answers to common compression short questions.

 What Are Compression Shorts?